gimox/json-routing/README.md

 };
 ```

-Case: middleware as middleware
+Case: using middleware
 -----------------

-A special case: if we want to add an authentication before some route, take a look at this example
+A special case: if we want to add an authentication before some route, take a look at this example:

 ```javascript
 {